-- Heat non-stick, skillet or griddle over medium heat with 1 Tbsp Oil.
+- Heat non-stick, skillet or griddle over medium heat with 1 teaspoon of oil.

-- Scoop Falafel mixture and form into 12 patties, using about 2 Tbsp of mixture for each small patty.
+- Scoop Falafel mixture and form into 12 patties, using about 2 Tablespoons of mixture for each small patty.

 - While Falafel is cooking, prepare the dressing.